Theme

 Why it is included here

-Lifehubber includes AIPOCH Medical Research Skills because it appears to represent a notable direction in agent tooling: highly specific skills libraries built around real professional workflows rather than broad general-purpose prompts alone.
+Lifehubber includes AIPOCH Medical Research Skills because the project presents a notable direction in agent tooling: highly specific skills libraries built around real professional workflows rather than broad general-purpose prompts alone.

 Source links